-The building proposed operates a multi tier system which allows a smaller shed by having two tier perching decks for the laying hens within the building.
-These perching areas are floored with plastic slats which allow manure to drop through the flooring system.
+The building proposed operates a multi tier system which allows a smaller shed by having two tiers perching decks for the laying hens within the building, These perching areas are floored with plastic slats which allow manure to drop through the flooring system.
 The manure from each of the tiers then falls onto an internal conveyor belt.
-The conveyor belt system is operated every 10 days from the internal conveyor belt systems via an external conveyor belt into a parked trailer outside the building.
+The conveyor belt system is operated every 10 days and goes directly into a parked trailer outside the building.
 The manure will be removed from the site using a sheeted tractor and trailer.